Sandelier/AnimePlanet-Additions/README.md

   <details>
     <summary>Extra manga data</summary>
     Adds an button to fetch mangaupdate's data and add it to the manga page.
-In example description or alternative titles since animeplanet usually dosen't say the raw name
+In example description or alternative titles since animeplanet usually doesn't say the raw name
   </details>

 </details>